Cut Through the Confusion in Complying with NIST 800-171 Rev. 1

-It’s time to demonstrate compliance with DFARS Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, which requires contractors to implement National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 Rev. 1, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.
+It’s time to demonstrate compliance with DFARS Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, which requires contractors to implement National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 Rev. 1 (NIST 800-171), “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.

-Originally Department of Defense (DoD) primes and subcontractors had until December 31, 2017 to demonstrate compliance with NIST SP 800-171 Rev. 1.
-Recently, however, Ellen Lord, the defense undersecretary for acquisition, technology and logistics told the Senate Armed Services Committee offered a bit of conflicting information.
-“We said that clearly the only requirement for this year is to lay out what your plan is,” she said at the December 7th hearing.
+Originally Department of Defense (DoD) primes and subcontractors had until December 31, 2017, to demonstrate compliance with NIST 800-171.
+Recently, however, Ellen Lord, the defense undersecretary for acquisition, technology, and logistics told the Senate Armed Services Committee offered a bit of conflicting information.
+“We said that clearly, the only requirement for this year is to lay out what your plan is,” she said at the December 7th hearing.
 “That can be a very simple plan.
 We can help you with that plan.
 We can give you a template for that plan.
-Then just report your compliance to it.”
+Then just report your compliance with it.”

 Bear in mind that those words are not an indication of all prevailing thoughts on the matter.
 Indeed, that guidance was contradicted by a Pentagon spokesman who said the change should not be considered a delay in the deadline since contractors must still document by December 31st how they will implement the new rules.

-To stay competitive in the DoD acquisition process and comply with NIST SP 800-171 Rev. 1, you should (immediately):
+To stay competitive in the DoD acquisition process and comply with NIST 800-171, you should (immediately):

-- Assess current operations for compliance with NIST SP 800-171 Rev. 1. – Starting with a gap assessment of your current people, process, and technology against compliance with NIST SP 800-171 Rev. 1 is a useful step in achieving compliance.
+- Assess current operations for compliance with NIST 800-171. – Starting with a gap assessment of your current people, process, and technology against compliance with NIST 800-171 is a useful step in achieving compliance.
 When done correctly an assessment will:

-- Directly link to Control 3.12.1 of NIST SP 800-171 Rev. 1 which requires that you “periodically assess the security controls in organizational systems to determine if the controls are effective in their application.”
+- Directly link to Control 3.12.1 of NIST 800-171 which requires that you “periodically assess the security controls in organizational systems to determine if the controls are effective in their application.”

 - Give you a clear view of your current compliance with the remaining controls.

-- Generate a System Security Plan (SSP) and associated Plans of Action & Milestones (POA&Ms), both of which are NIST SP 800-171 Rev. 1 requirements.
+- Generate a System Security Plan (SSP) and associated Plans of Action & Milestones (POA&Ms), both of which are NIST SP 800-171 requirements.

-- Write your SSP & POA&Ms – NIST SP 800-171 was revised (Revision 1) in December 2016 to require a “system security plan (SSP)” and associated “plans of action (POA&Ms)”.
-Initially your SSP will be an aspirational document as you will find that many of the required 110 NIST SP 800-171 Rev. 1 controls are not fully implemented in your environment.
+- Write your SSP & POA&Ms – NIST 800-171 was revised (Revision 1) in December 2016 to require a “system security plan (SSP)” and associated “plans of action (POA&Ms)”.
+Initially, your SSP will be an aspirational document as you will find that many of the required 110 NIST SP 800-171 controls are not fully implemented in your environment.
 Your POA&Ms will detail your plans to remediate deficiencies and achieve compliance.
 The requirements are:

-- Security Requirement 3.12.4 (System Security Plan, added by NIST SP 800-171, Revision 1), requires the contractor to develop, document, and periodically update, system security plans that describe system boundaries, system environments of operation, how security requirements are implemented, and the relationships with or connections to other systems.
+- Security Requirement 3.12.4 (System Security Plan, added by NIST 800-171), requires the contractor to develop, document, and periodically update, system security plans that describe system boundaries, system environments of operation, how security requirements are implemented, and the relationships with or connections to other systems.